 - I re-use plastic storage bags and store them in cardboard tubes of all sizes to keep them under control.
 I use mailing tubes to store plastic grocery bags and paper towel tubes to hold smaller produce size bags.
 The big basket on the floor is for large bags.

 - I only transfer long-term dry goods in containers – flour, sugar, dog treats, etc. Everything else stays in its own box.
 I found that some containers didn’t hold the entire box and I would end up with a storage container and a half filled box – that was just too complicated.
 I like simple.

-- I hung three racks on one side wall to hold foil and sandwich bags.
+- I hung three racks on one side wall to hold aluminum foil, parchment paper and Ziplock bags.

-- On the other side I added hooks to hang a few cleaning items.
+- On the other side I added hooks to hang a few cleaning supplies.

 4. Add Labels to Hidden Storage